 “(1) it must have been made under a government or nonprofit student loan program, or (2) it must be a qualified educational loan under section 221(d)(1) of the Internal Revenue Code, for attending an eligible education institution as defined in section 221(d)(2) of the Internal Revenue Code, and incurred for costs of attendance as defined in section 472 of the Higher Education Act.”

-As bankruptcy attorney Craig Andresen says, “For example, perhaps you were not an “eligible student” at the time the private student loan was made to you; or maybe the loan was not incurred to pay ‘qualified education expenses’; or perhaps the loan was not for attendance at an ‘eligible education institution’ because the school was not accredited under Title IV of the Higher Education Act.
+Andresen says, “Perhaps you were not an ‘eligible student’ at the time the private student loan was made to you; or maybe the loan was not incurred to pay ‘qualified education expenses’; or perhaps the loan was not for attendance at an ‘eligible education institution’ because the school was not accredited under Title IV of the Higher Education Act.
 All these are requirements imposed by section 221(d) of the Internal Revenue Code.
 Failure of a private student loan to meet any of these criteria means that the loan is fully dischargeable, because it would not qualify under section 523(a)(8) of the bankruptcy law.”

-But the characteristics of a private student loan get even more specific.
-Just because a school was accredited, they must also have offered Title IV federal loans or the private loans may not be protected from discharge in bankruptcy.
+The characteristics of a private student loan get even more specific.
+An accredited school must also have offered Title IV federal loans or the private loans may not be protected from discharge in bankruptcy.

-But wait, just because your school might have met all the requirements of a Title IV of the Higher Education Act of 1965, that doesn’t mean some or all of your private student loans are not eligible to be eliminate in bankruptcy.
-If your loans were used for things other than a “qualified higher education expense” the law does not protect those amounts.
-So if you used your private student loan money for things other than tuition, books, supplies and required equipment, that part of your student loans may be eliminated in bankruptcy today.
+Expert Tip: But wait!
+Just because your school met all the requirements of a Title IV of the Higher Education Act of 1965 doesn’t mean some or all of your private student loans are not eligible to be eliminated in bankruptcy.
+If your loans were used for things other than a “qualified higher education expense,” the law does not protect those amounts.
+If you used your private student loan money for things other than tuition, books, supplies, and required equipment, that part of your student loans may be eliminated in bankruptcy today.